 What Is the Difference Between Content Writing and Copywriting?

 Content writing and copywriting have two different goals.
-Put simply, content is designed to drive traffic, and content is designed to sell.
+Put simply, content is designed to drive traffic, and copy is designed to sell.
 Content is the blog post educating readers on the different types of skincare ingredients and their benefits.
 Copy, meanwhile, is the persuasive pitch on a sales page that convinces a shopper to buy your skincare products.

 Content engages.
 Copy converts.